About the Program

 This approach to leadership development asks participants to step outside of their comfort zones to explore new ways of thinking and being - both as a human being and as an agent of systemic transformation in arts education.
 The series incorporates principles and practices of Theory U, an awareness-based framework for innovation and social change.
 The Theory U principles and practices explored in this series include:

 - The Power of Listening and Conversation

-- Learn how to sense and seize future opportunities and how to connect to the deeper journey of their personal and professional lives in order to become a more effective leader and change-maker
+- Connect to the deeper journey of their personal and professional lives in order to become more effective leaders and change-makers.

 Participants MUST Commit to:

-- Attend and participate in ALL scheduled Leadership Intensive sessions
+- Attend and participate in ALL scheduled sessions

 - Complete individual and collaborative activities between sessions

 Space is limited.
 Application due by 11:59PM on Wednesday,January 08, 2020